kubeflow/website/content/docs/notebooks/setup.md

 1. Specify a **workspace volume** to hold your personal workspace for this notebook server.
 Kubeflow provisions a
   [Kubernetes persistent volume (PV)](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) for your workspace volume.
+The PV ensures that you can retain data even if you destroy your notebook server.

   * The default is to create a new volume for your workspace with the following configuration: